Minhounet/nixlper/README.md

 ```

 Your .bashrc file will be updated and nixlper will be ready to be used for next login.

+### Update existing install

+For an update just follow the same steps except for last command which will be:
+`./nixlper.sh update`

+### Uninstall

+This is pretty simple, just perform the command below from the install path:
+`./nixlper uninstall`

+"Sorry that you uninstall it! :("

 ## Features